BellosC/low-speed-indoor-mapping/README.md

     sudo apt-get install pcl-tools
     ```

-    Open a third terminal and run the command:
+    Open a new terminal and run the command:

     ```sh
     pcl_viewer your_file_name.pcd